Turidus/MinecraftMapmaker-JediTion/resources/README.md

 An additional problem is performance.
 Very large images can take a while to process, up to multiple minutes depending on your machine.

-The maximal tested size that can be processed is 1500x1000 pixels, larger images could run into the maximum heap size of the JVM (Java virtual machine) which will crash the program and are not allowed.
+The maximal tested size that can be processed is 1000x1000 pixels, images with more than a million pixel could run into the maximum heap size of the JVM (Java virtual machine) which will crash the program and are not allowed.

 ## About (multiple) schematics